Find Out What Makes USPA Different

 Over the years of working with USPA, Leann has helped develop their brand, marketing tactics, and overall community of parents, students, and coaches.

-Living in San Diego with her husband, Brendan, and son, Logan, she loves spending her down time with them at the beach, going on hikes, and cooking as much as possible.
+Living in San Diego with her husband, Brendan, son, Logan, and daughter, Quinn, she loves spending her down time with them at the beach, going on hikes, and cooking as much as possible.

 US Performance Academy Advisory Board